 - grows in tight clusters in grass or ground covering wood debris during cool, wet weather.

 - appears in spring, summer and fall.

 - has a mild taste and odor; cook before eating.

-- tip: younger specimens which still have white gills are preferred.
+- tip: younger specimens which still have whitish gills are preferred.